Martinnord/personal-blog/content/blog/hooks-101-useState/index.md

 ### What is useState?

-It lets us turn our otherwise non-stateful/functional components to one that can have it's own state.
+`useState` lets us turn our otherwise non-stateful/functional components to one that can have its own state.

 ### How to use it